Unlicensed Contracting Crimes

-The courts in Florida have held that deficient workmanship on the contracted job is “related” to the offense of contracting without a license.
+The courts in Florida have held that deficient workmanship on the contracted job might be “related” to the offense of contracting without a license.
 See Bianchini v.
 State, 77 So.
 3d 247, 248 (Fla.
 4th DCA 2012).

 If you agree to enter any kind of diversion program such as the (Misdemeanor Intervention Program), then you will be required to agree to the restitution amount proposed by the State Attorney’s Office which can be thousands of dollars higher than the actual amount of restitution owed.

-DBPR Unlicensed Activity Reference Guide – Visit the website of the Department of Business & Professional Regulation (DBPR) to find a Law Enforcement Quick Reference Guide to learn more about when a state certified or registered contractors license is required, statutory authority to cite unlicensed contracts other than electrical or alarm contracting, and the DBPR unlicensed activity toll free line.
+DBPR Unlicensed Activity Reference Guide – Visit the website of the Department of Business & Professional Regulation (DBPR) to find a Law Enforcement Quick Reference Guide to learn more about when a state-certified or registered contractors license is required, statutory authority to cite unlicensed contracts other than electrical or alarm contracting, and the DBPR unlicensed activity toll-free line.

 Finding a Lawyer for Unlicensed Contracting in Hillsborough County, FL

-To protect yourself you should get licensed before the original contract date.
+To protect yourself, ensure you have the proper license before the original contract date.
 If the contractor loses its qualifying agent after the contract is entered, then it loses its ability to continue to engage in contract work requiring a license.

-We represent clients charged with workers comp fraud under 440.105(4)(a)(3) and related offenses for unlicensed specialty contracting under 489.127(1) / 489.127(2)(c) and portraying onself as licensed contractor under 489.127(1)(a).
+We represent clients charged with workers comp fraud under 440.105(4)(a)(3) and related offenses for unlicensed specialty contracting under 489.127(1) / 489.127(2)(c) and portraying oneself as a licensed contractor under 489.127(1)(a).

 Our criminal defense attorneys represent those accused of being unlicensed contractors, electrical contractors, and alarm contracts.
 Let us put our experience to work for you.